ukmars/ukmarsbot/CONTRIBUTING.md

 ## Tools for Contributing
 Suggested improvements, ideas and comments will be submitted and discussed using the __Issues__ function in the GitHub Repository (Repo).

-As the project proceeds more of the functions provided by GitHub (creating forks and pull requests) will become relevant as artifacts such as code, pcb designs and other hardware items become available.
+As the project proceeds more of the functions provided by GitHub (creating forks and pull requests) will become relevant as artefacts such as code, pcb designs and other hardware items become available.

 At this stage of the project the tool for consultation and general collaboration will be the __Issues__ capability of GitHub.
 ## Contributing to Revision 1 of UKMARSBOT